hipe/tmx/search_and_replace/doc/issues.md

 [#002]       unified language ..
              ( #was: dry run )
-             ( #was: annihilate all traces of "expect interactive" ) ( #was: -wip-them-all (in [ts]) *uses* this guy.. we need to decide how to cover.. )
+             ( #was: annihilate all traces of "want interactive" ) ( #was: -wip-them-all (in [ts]) *uses* this guy.. we need to decide how to cover.. )